 - Think about the terminology - try to avoid terms like ‘disclosure’ which can be seen as negative and feel daunting, embarrassing, formal and legalistic.
 Instead, adopt for more friendly language that will help foster trust and inclusion, and will encourage people to feel able to open up about their disability.
 For example, ask people to ‘share’ or ‘tell’.

 - Get a senior leader to support the campaign and host online chats or webinars where they lead on the benefits to staff of sharing their disability.
+Trusts that have an open culture of speaking about personal experiences, with clear role models in senior leadership, have better disclosure rates.
 A good example of this is a podcast by Deborah Lee, a chief executive of an NHS trust who has opened up about her disability and the positive impact this had.

 - Widen the campaign - include social media messaging that will help reach the public and local communities.
 Consider linking this to a recruitment campaign to encourage more applications from disabled people in your local area.